rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 The best (and only) Kivy example is [Kivy Service Osc](https://github.com/tshirtman/kivy_service_osc).
 OSC is a good package for message passing between app and service.
 However it is not designed for passing large datas, consider using the file system in this case.

-## Service Lifetime

-A service started by a Kivy app executes while the app is either in the foreground or paused, and like a Python subprocess stops when the app stops.
-An app stops when it is removed from the list of currently started apps.
-This lifetime is different from the lifetime of a Java service.

-A service can be killed at any time by Android if it requires the resources.
-This is unlikely but possible.
-Background services are more vulnerable than foreground services.
-Consider having the service send heartbeat messages to the app, and the app restaring the service on no heartbeat.
-However the service will not restart while the app is paused.

-It is possible to extend the lifetime using `setAutoRestartService()` to force a service to restart when it stops.
-You may **not want to do this** as the Kivy app which started the service and which has since stopped, will hang with a black screen when it is restarted and the service is still running.

 ## Specifying a Service

 If the context of Kivy, an Android service is a python script.
 The script has a file name and we give the service some name; these are associated in `buildozer.spec` (here `the_service.py` is the name of the script, and `Whatever` the name we give the service).
 To start a background service: